 I put one foot in front of the other

 Through all of this I parented three young children and single-handedly started and ran a successful small business.
-My first marriage melted down and I carried myself through a difficult divorce.
-My second husband and I did the extraordinarily challenging work of blending our families and supporting my sons through the emotional fallout from my divorce from their father.
+My first marriage ended.
+My second husband and I did the work of blending our families and supporting my sons through the emotional fallout from my divorce from their father.
 I exhausted myself as I forged through all of this, never taking time off work and never pausing to grieve the things that I had lost or appreciate the things I had accomplished.

 Weeks turned into months and months turned into years

 With the exception of the 20 months I was pregnant with and nursing my twins (during which time I experienced a partial remission of my symptoms), between 2003 and 2012 there were a total of over seven years when I literally did not miss a single dose of my meds.
-Each time I tried to wean off of them my life (and the lives of my children and husband) came to a standstill because my pain and other symptoms roared back with such a vengeance.
+Each time I tried to wean off of them my life came to a standstill because my pain and other symptoms roared back with such a vengeance.

 My body was an unpleasant place to be so I retreated to inhabiting my mind.
 Although this tactic gave me some distance from my physical pain, it caused me to lose touch with simple sensory pleasures.
 I no longer enjoyed the feeling of a full belly after a good meal, the comfort of a cozy bed, the warmth of the sun on my face, or the pleasure snuggling with my children.

-I felt disconnected, discouraged, depressed, and stuck.
+I felt disconnected, discouraged, and stuck.
 Even though I had every appearance of success, my quality of life was nil.
 Worries about the future nipped at my heels whenever I wasn’t busy with something else and the meds made my mind feel cluttered, like a house that hadn’t been organized and deep cleaned in years.
 I found myself wasting hours and days scrolling through my Facebook feed and wandering around the Internet, seeking to escape.
-I was snappy with my husband and kids and alternated between feelings of seething irritation and wracking guilt.
+I was impatient with my husband and alternated between feelings of irritation and guilt.

 One day I woke up and knew it was time to change